CURRENT STUDENTS: Our program for area music students (grades 8 to 12) resumes in December, with auditions in November. Please consider joining us!

 Program Status

-The Valley Jazz Cooperative provides in-person music programs on Tuesday & Thursday nights from early December to mid-May each school year.
-The VJC is offered free of charge to music students in grades 8 thru 12 (following a successful placement audition).
-The VJC rehearses in Ravenscroft, a performing arts facility in Scottsdale.
+The Valley Jazz Cooperative provides in-person instruction on Tuesday & Thursday evenings in Ravenscroft, a performing arts facility in Scottsdale, and on Saturday mornings at Mesa Community College.
+VJC programs run from December to mid-May each school year.
+The VJC is offered free of charge to area music students in grades 8 thru 12 (following a successful placement audition).
 Learn more about VJC ensembles by CLICKING HERE.

 Additionally, the VJC Alumni Band meets from mid-May to late June each summer, when alums who might go to college out-of-state could be back in AZ.
 CLICK HERE to learn more about the Alumni group.